Leon Spinks: Amateur career

 Spinks won three consecutive national AAU light heavyweight championships from 1974 to 1976, the first of which came against future champion Michael Dokes.
 He was serving in the Marine Corps at the time.

 Olympic results

 Spinks won the light heavyweight gold medal at the 1976 Summer Olympics in Montreal.
-He defeated Abdel Latif Fatihi, Anatoliy Klimanov, Ottomar Sachse, and Janusz Gortat en route to the final, where he defeated Sixto Soria to win the gold.
+He defeated Abdel Latif Fatihi from Morocco, Soviet-Ukrainian Anatoliy Klimanov, East-German Ottomar Sachse, and Janusz Gortat from Poland en route to the final, where he defeated Cuba's Sixto Soria to win the gold.

 Spinks finished his amateur career with a record of 178–7 with 133 knockouts.

 Professional career

 Spinks debuted professionally on January 15, 1977, in Las Vegas, Nevada, beating Bob Smith by knockout in five rounds.
 His next fight was in Liverpool, England, where he beat Peter Freeman by a first-round knockout.
 Later, he saw an improvement in opposition quality, when he fought Pedro Agosto of Puerto Rico and knocked him out in round one.
 He then fought Scott LeDoux to a draw and defeated Italian champion Alfio Righetti in a decision.